 What is a Poke Cake?

 It’s just like the name implies, you literally poke holes in the cake.
 I like to use the handle of a wooden spoon, it’s the perfect shape for making holes.
-You want them to be big enough to soak up liquid.
-Then you pour whatever filling that you are making into the holes you just created and top with a frosting or topping and garnish.
+You want them to be big enough to soak up the liquid.
+Then you pour whatever filling that you are making into the holes you just created and top with frosting or topping and garnish.
 The filling can be pudding, sweetened condensed milk, jello….your imagination is the limit.

 It finally feels like Spring here in Maine with 75 degrees temperature, so I am not complaining at all.
 Lunches on the bay, with a cool breeze.
 Happy Hours on the weekends with friends, I can feel summer right around the corner.

 A Bundt cake is any type of cake that is baked in a Bundt pan.
 You may be eye-rolling or saying “C’mon Nettie…duh,” but there are quite a few differences between a Bundt and regular cake pan.
 To start, Bundts can come in all different shapes, sizes, and designs (though round with grooved edges is really the most popular).

 A very dear friend gave me this recipe years ago and I have made it many times.
 Very popular, easy to make and the compliments keep coming.
 A great potluck dessert.

 This Pineapple Cake from scratch is a tropical dream come true!
 It’s an easy to make, seriously moist, deliciously fluffy, homemade pineapple cake.
 Yes, I even dare say, it’s the best pineapple cake!